Saving Money on Food

 If you can't afford to buy the healthy foods you need, try the Supplemental Nutrition Assistance Program (SNAP).
 People using SNAP get grocery money every month on an EBT (Electronic Benefits Transfer) card, which is like a debit card.
 They use the EBT card to buy food at local stores or farmers' markets.
 How much money they get depends on their income and family size.

-More than 278,000 people in Iowa—9% of the population–use SNAP, according to the Center of Budget and Policy Priorities.
+More than 259,000 people in Iowa, 8% of the population (1 in 12), use SNAP, according to the Center of Budget and Policy Priorities.

 Two thirds of them are families with children.
 More than 50% are working families.
 The average value of food money per person is $170 a month, but many get less.

-With SNAP, families can get almost any kind of food at supermarkets or farmers markets.
+With SNAP, families can get non-taxable food at supermarkets or farmers markets.
 Families that grow their own vegetables can use SNAP to get plants and seeds.
 SNAP cannot be used to buy alcohol, cigarettes, medicine, vitamins, pet food, paper goods, or cleaning products.

 Who is Eligible?